tpetricek/tomasp.net/source/academic/papers/pivot.md

      requires expert programming skills.
 In this paper, we describe the design of a data exploration language that makes the task more accessible by embedding advanced programming concepts into a simple core language.
- - tags: academic, publication, draft
+ - tags: academic, publication
  - layout: paper
- - date: 1 March 2017
+ - date: 12 April 2017
  - title: Data exploration through dot-driven development
  - subtitle: Tomas Petricek.
-Submitted 2017.
+To appear in proceedings of ECOOP 2017.

 > Tomas Petricek
 >
-> Submitted, March 2017
+> To appear in proceedings of ECOOP 2017

 Data literacy is becoming increasingly important in the modern world.
 While spreadsheets make simple data analytics accessible to a large number of people, creating transparent scripts that